-- safety procedures - the collection method (how, what, where) - how to use the fire ants detection form in the science investigation template - what to do if students suspect they have found fire ants at their lure.
+- safety procedures - the collection method (how, what, where) - how to use the fire ants detection form in the science investigation template LINK - what to do if students suspect they have found fire ants at their lure.

-What if you think you have found fire ants:
+What if you think you have found fire ants

-- Move away from the area and barricade the location to keep others away - Report fire ants using the NSW DPI report a pest or disease form online form. - If bitten remove ants quickly, wash the area with soap and water and apply ice to relieve swelling and pain.
-If you
+- Move away from the area and barricade the location to keep others away - Report fire ants by calling 1800 680 244 or the NSW DPI report a pest or disease online form. - If stung remove ants quickly, wash the area with soap and water and apply ice to relieve swelling and pain.